getsentry/sentry-java/raven/README.md

         // It is also possible to use the DSN detection system like this raven = RavenFactory.ravenInstance();

+        // Advanced: To specify the ravenFactory used raven = RavenFactory.ravenInstance(new Dsn(dsn), "net.kencochrane.raven.DefaultRavenFactory");
     }

     void logSimpleMessage() {